DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 * an element is not obstructed or overlapped.

-    TestCafe actions target a center of an element, or a point specified by the `offsetX` and `offsetY` options of an action.
-If another element obstructs the target point, the action is executed with the overlapping element (for instance, the [t.click](../../reference/test-api/testcontroller/click.md) action clicks an overlapping block).
+    TestCafe actions target the center of an element or a point specified by an action's `offsetX` and `offsetY` options.
+If another element obstructs the target point, the action is executed on the top element (for instance, the [t.click](../../reference/test-api/testcontroller/click.md) action clicks the element over it).

 ### Example: Scroll an Element into View